yarah123/kjtech-lab-k8s-terraform-fork/gcp/README.md

 ```

-**Note**: by adding the annotations in the ingress controller `LoadBalancer` service you can have the loadbalancer expose an internal IP address only.
+**Note**: by adding the annotations in the ingress controller `LoadBalancer` service you can alternatively expose loadbalancer over an internal IP address only.
 See [internal-load-balancing](https://cloud.google.com/kubernetes-engine/docs/how-to/internal-load-balancing)

 Get the IP address of the GCP LoadBalancer Nginx is bound to.
 You will need this when you install the PlaceOS charts